2005 Birmingham riots: The alleged rape

 There has never been agreement on the date the alleged rape occurred and the exact circumstances remain unclear: descriptions of the event change dependent on source.
 The earliest news items concerning the issue seem to begin with the BBC reporting a "Stop traffic" protest on 18 October 2005.

 The rumours involved a 14-year-old girl of Jamaican heritage attempting to shoplift from a branch of "Beauty Queen Cosmetics".
-When caught by the British Pakistani owner, either she offered herself sexually or he proposed to her that in exchange for sex she would be free to go.
-The girl was then allegedly raped by a group of eight to nineteen men.
+The girl was then raped by a group of eight to nineteen Pakistani origin men.
 Afraid of being deported due to her illegal immigrant status the girl supposedly refused to provide a statement to the police.
 The police appealed for any evidence of the event occurring and stated at the very least her immigrant status would not be an issue until after the allegations had been dealt with.
-Despite the appeal, forensic searches and questioning of several individuals, the allegations have never been substantiated and no witnesses have come forward, nor was the girl - if she even existed - ever identified.
+Despite the appeal, forensic searches and questioning of several individuals, the allegations have never been substantiated and no witnesses have come forward, nor was the girl ever identified.